dinhhuy258/vintellij/README.md

 ## Vintellij commands

-- `VintellijEnable`: Enable vintellij LSP, the LSP is not enabled by default
+- `VintellijToggle`: Enable vintellij LSP, the LSP is not enabled by default

 - `VintellijOpenFile`: open the current file in Intellij